Writing your personal statement

 You can only submit one personal statement with your UCAS application.
 We will not usually ask an applicant to submit an additional personal statement.

-Applicants who meet the entry requirements for this course will be requested to submit a second personal statement directly to the University.
+Applicants, who are being considered for an offer for this course, will be requested to submit a second personal statement directly to the University.
 Details on how and when to do this, as well as guidance about what the statement should contain, will be provided at the time of the request.

 Keep it personal